-Koinly currently has a 4.6 star rating on Trustpilot, and several users cite reliable customer service as a perk.
-Negative reviews mostly stem from transaction import errors, but customer support isn’t a complaint users typically have.
+Koinly currently has a 4.8-star rating on Trustpilot with nearly 1,500 reviews, and several users cite reliable customer service as a perk.
+Negative comments mainly stem from transaction import errors, but customer support isn’t a complaint users typically have.

 Is It Worth It?

-As an active cryptocurrency investor, you definitely need some type of crypto tax software.
-Yes, you can file taxes on your own, but the amount of time and mistakes you save by using software is certainly worth the annual price.
+Active cryptocurrency investors definitely need some type of crypto tax software.
+Yes, you can file taxes on your own, but the amount of time and potential mistakes you save using software is usually worth the annual price.

 As for Koinly, it’s one of the best crypto tax software on the market.
-The fact that it has DeFi support and also lets you add NFT transactions manually makes it rather robust.
+It has DeFi support and lets you add NFT transactions manually, making it rather robust.
 When you tack on international support, Koinly is a reliable choice for both U.S. and international crypto investors.